tomidea/Auxiliary-project1/README.md

 In this project, you need to onboard 20 new Linux users onto a server.
 Create a shell script that reads a csv file that contains the first name of the users to be onboarded.

-Create the project folder called Shell mkdir Shell
+Create the project folder called Shell

+mkdir Shell

 Move into the Shell folder

 cd Shell

-Create a csv file name names.csv touch names.csv
+Create a csv file name names.csv

+touch names.csv

 Open the names.csv file

 vim names.csv

 Insert some random names into it.
 (One name per line)

-The script you created should read the CSV file, create each user on the server, and add to an existing group called developers (You will need to manually create this group ahead).
+- The script you created should read the CSV file, create each user on the server, and add to an existing group called developers (You will need to manually create this group ahead).
-Ensure that your script will first check for the existence of the user on the system, before it will attempt to create that it.
+- Ensure that your script will first check for the existence of the user on the system, before it will attempt to create that it.
-Ensure that the user that is being created also has a default home folder Ensure that each user has a .ssh folder within its HOME folder.
+- Ensure that the user that is being created also has a default home folder
+- Ensure that each user has a .ssh folder within its HOME folder.
 If it does not exist, then create it.
-For each user’s SSH configuration, create an authorized_keys file and add ensxure it has the public key of your current user.
+- For each user’s SSH configuration, create an authorized_keys file and add ensxure it has the public key of your current user.
-Before Deploying your script, you will need to update your current user with the correct public key and private key.
+- Before Deploying your script, you will need to update your current user with the correct public key and private key.

-In your current home directory change directo .ssh folder
+In your current home directory change directory .ssh folder

 cd .ssh
 create a file for the public key

  touch id_rsa.pub

 open the file using your favorite editor and paste in the public key

 vi id_rsa.pub

 create a file for your private key

 touch id_rsa

 open the file using your favorite editor and paste in the private key.

 vi id_rsa

 The Public Key

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQCzKZyicHxIkklSrNlxsJyyTrcIdBIt84Z0cQb3R4k0jH53kxkaT5hP8tfWTe62LXi7vV86fY+SX7TBNM76XGCbw/6vrMGegm6J1x2i1AiLNwq5nqTjOGn0AIwku4IlCCLAB7tdfRyVuCarmBlwny3lzRyybIUAWXR/D6vpN09MsDILbKdhay+Q/p9OUBMSLPqXdY/QIh/Oe3rVv1lwY3AohNfq7V3tO88zKswfA5iiexNiSYX1myT0OrX8cBE771j9quoNZhQgaLI1mIMtAvnHQChrn9k2nUaO/BMBCQGol5XzGv1ado7hgoVPoluIUD+FGNo/pH4zcmDLICH6drXY/C9MESnkMUPLFxBXKO/OitApY71vRao9nAhAwpVMsy6FqiOb5uawhvhoHYIHTV/f4EtagVagRMP2PxYMYR6jykIV4MPJTkCm+lGhTyMlRu+qRQjdLn8AAtHf4aEV8dIkoGh088DI7eA/4o0wz4OV4upH5ewSFS+5IHmRECEW5Nc=

 The private key

 -----BEGIN OPENSSH PRIVATE KEY-----